ivi-ru/flink-clickhouse-sink/README.md

  `clickhouse.sink.failed-records-path`- path for failed records,

- `clickhouse.sink.ignoring-clickhouse-sending-exception-enabled` - boolean parameter responsible for raising (false) or not (true) ClickHouse sending exception in main thread. if `ignoring-clickhouse-sending-exception-enabled` is true, exception while clickhouse sending is ignored and failed data automatically goes to the disk. if `ignoring-clickhouse-sending-exception-enabled` is false, clickhouse sending exception thrown in "main" thread (thread which called ClickhHouseSink::invoke) and data also goes to the disk.
+ `clickhouse.sink.ignoring-clickhouse-sending-exception-enabled` - required boolean parameter responsible for raising (false) or not (true) ClickHouse sending exception in main thread. if `ignoring-clickhouse-sending-exception-enabled` is true, exception while clickhouse sending is ignored and failed data automatically goes to the disk. if `ignoring-clickhouse-sending-exception-enabled` is false, clickhouse sending exception thrown in "main" thread (thread which called ClickhHouseSink::invoke) and data also goes to the disk.